coco-project/backends/docs/container_backends.md

 ### Deploying the Docker Registry

-If you want to benefit from the multi-server support built into `ipynbsrv`, you need to ensure that the (internally created) container images are available on all nodes, since the `ServerSelectionAlgorithm` in use might pick a random server to deploy a container.
+If you want to benefit from the multi-server support built into `coco`, you need to ensure that the (internally created) container images are available on all nodes, since the `ServerSelectionAlgorithm` in use might pick a random server to deploy a container.
 One way to accomplish that is using the official Docker Registry as a centralized image store.
 The documentation can be found here: [https://www.docker.com/docker-registry](https://www.docker.com/docker-registry).

 The next few chapters summarize the steps required.